 Although being is one of the most popular fast-food companies, McDonald’s does focus on middle-class people.
 Similarly, it, however, offers quality products but is accessible to everyone.

-- Targeting – Mcdonald’s targets people who are looking for quick meals at affordable prices.
+- Targeting – McDonald’s targets people who are looking for quick meals at affordable prices.

-Hence, STP marketing is simple to define, easy to implement, and an effective marketing tool for companies to understand the market, design marketing programs, and increases sales and profits.
+Hence, STP marketing is simple to define, easy to implement, and an effective marketing tool for companies to understand the market, design marketing programs, and increase sales and profits.
 While implementing the STP in your business make sure to apply all its steps carefully.

 Read Next: The 7 Ps of Marketing Mix